SEN Information Report

 It is the responsibility of all staff to ensure they are encouraging good social, emotional and mental health well-being, and to raise concerns when appropriate.

-We have an Assistant Principal Mr Merrick- Wren, who as part of his role, line manages the Student Support Team and is also the Designated Safeguarding Lead.
+Our SENCo also line manages the Deputy SENCo and Student Support Team.
 Included within the Student Support Team are a Student Support Worker, Academy Counsellor, Attendance Officer and a Parent and Family Support Advisor.
 Members of the Student Support Team are available to offer additional social and emotional support.

 The students with severe and complex SEN have a keyworker who will regularly liaise with them and their parents to ensure they feel listened to and supported.